That Perfect Score

 A Loophole to an ACT 36?

-Strangely enough, the number of questions you can get wrong on the ACT and still get a perfect score varies by which section you get them wrong in.
+Strangely enough, the number of questions you can get wrong on the ACT and still get a perfect composite score varies by which section you get them wrong in.
 For a 35 in English, you can get up to two questions wrong.
 In Math, you can miss up to three.
 In Reading and Science, it’s one per section.
+As you may have guessed by now, these are the facts we used to compile the table of scenarios above.

 The two categories that provide us with the maximum flexibility, therefore, are English and Math: combined, you could get five questions wrong (two in English, three in Math) and score 35s in both sections, while getting perfect 36s in Reading and Science.
 If we flip that around and you have 35s in Reading and Science (missing one question per section) and 36s in Math and English (missing one question and no questions), you could only get three questions wrong.